rknop/physvis/README.txt

 USAGE

-The easiest way to use this is to copy the two files physvis.py and visual_base.py to the directory where your own python code is.

-You can also put those two files somewhere in your python library path, or add the directory where they already exist to your python library path.
-How you do that is dependent on your operating system and/or programming environment you use.
+You need to have all of the following files available to your Python program.
+You can just put them in the same directory with your code, or, better, you can install them in a "library" directory.
+(What those directories are, and how to add new library directories with environment variables, will depend on your operating system.)

+  grcontext.py
+  object_collection.py
+  physvis_observer.py
+  physvis.py
+  quaternions.py
+  rater.py
+  visual_base.py

 See doc/physvis.html for a very brief introduction to code that uses this library.
 See bouncing_ball.py, rotating_spring.py, and